Mgphone/TurboRemoval/manAndVanBackend/mynotes.md

-make sure library of loadscriper is not working at google-react-map/api is not working(noted) use useJsApiLoader to load(noted) this time i use as props for load (noted)
+make sure library of loadscriper is not working at google-react-map/api is not working(noted) use useJsApiLoader to load(noted) this time i use as props for load (noted) commit 132 i use the npm formik and yup. formik can check anything user will input 1.useformik a.validationSchema for checking my input, like input,text,readio name b.formik with useformkk .. i.initial empty values,ii.validaction schema.iii.submit value with handlesubmit c.{...formik.getFieldProps("location")} using spread operator this include value,onblur and onchange d.display error message{formik.touched.location && formik.errors.location ? (<div className="error">{formik.errors.location}</div
+e. when chaning the state value formik.setFieldValue("location", selectedValue);
+formik.setFieldError("location", ""); // Clear any previous errors
+that is the state that change the value and clear the error important part